How to avoid getting into arrears

-We do not want to make anyone homeless and will make every effort to assist you to clear rent arrears, but if you do not reply to letters or visits, we will apply to the courts to obtain a Decree for Debt or a Possession Order.
+We do not want to make anyone homeless.
+If you are a secure tenant and fall into arrears we will try our best to help you, but if you do not reply to letters or visits, we will take legal action.
+The courts will issue a Decree for Debt or a Possession Order.

 Making a complaint

-If you are unhappy with the decision made by the Housing Executive or the way you have been treated you can make a complaint under our complaints procedure.
+If you are unhappy with a decision made by the Housing Executive or the way you have been treated you can make a complaint under our complaints procedure.